-For purposes of calculating annual incentives, AOI is defined as operating income before stock-based compensation expense as a percentage of revenue.
-Revenue growth and AOI were selected as the primary financial objectives that would determine the size of 2014 annual incentive payouts because our primary objective continues to be to grow our company.
+Revenue growth and AOI were selected as the primary financial objectives for determining the 2016 annual incentive payouts because our primary objective continues to be to grow our company profitably.

-In structuring the 2014 annual incentive program, the compensation committee approved 2014 revenue and AOI for our company as a whole and for each of our major geographic business units (the United States, the European Union and Japan).
+The compensation committee approved 2016 revenue and AOI objectives for our company as a whole and for each of our major geographic business units (the United States, Europe and Japan).
 Including business unit performance objectives enables us to tailor annual incentive opportunities so as to reward each executive officer for the performance of those portion(s) of our company for which the officer had the most direct responsibility.
-All of our named executive officers other than Mr. Tumelty had revenue goals based on our consolidated results.
-Mr. Tumelty's annual incentive compensation for 2014 was based on our operating results in the E.U., the region for which he is primarily responsible.
+All of our named executive officers had an AOI target based on our consolidated company-wide results.
+All of our named executive officers other than Dr. Bodor and Mr. Tumelty had a revenue target based on our consolidated company-wide results.
+Dr. Bodor and Mr. Tumelty each had a revenue target based 65% on our operating results in the region for which he is primarily responsible (the United States for Dr. Bodor and Europe for Mr. Tumelty), and 35% on consolidated results.